Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Observation_OBS-01.md

 EV-007 documented corrective actions and verification activities associated with the simulated nonconforming condition.

+The corrective-action record demonstrated that:

+- Corrective actions were identified and assigned.
+- Implementation was verified.
+- A subsequent simulated quality-affecting shipment was reviewed.
+- No similar material-traceability discrepancy was identified.
+- Effectiveness was determined to be satisfactory.
+- CAR-2026-001 was closed.

-The record did not establish sufficiently specific measurable effectiveness criteria or a defined post-implementation review period for determining whether the corrective action prevented recurrence.
+However, the record did not establish sufficiently specific measurable effectiveness criteria or a defined post-implementation review or monitoring period in advance.

+The effectiveness review therefore demonstrated follow-up activity, but the structure used to define how effectiveness would be measured could be strengthened.

 ---